Freeform Grid Component

 Configure the Radio Buttons Component

-The next 3 components, the Radio Buttons, Text Area, and Decisions components, work together.
-Based on the answer to the Radio Buttons, the Decisions component will either make the hidden Text Area component visible or keep it hidden.
+The next three components, the Radio Buttons, Text Area, and Decisions components, work together to form a specific functionality.
+Based on the answer to the Radio Buttons component, the Decisions component either makes the hidden Text Area component visible or it remains hidden.

-1. Drag and drop a Radio Buttons component onto the canvas, placing it inside the Freeform Grid, below the Uniform Grid component.
+1. Drag and drop a Radio Buttons component onto the canvas, placing it inside the freeformGridGuests Dropdown Component Icon Freeform Grid component and below the uniformGridPhoneNumber Dropdown Component Icon Uniform Grid component.

 2. In the Property ID field, enter requests.